JOURNEY TO THE MIDNIGHT SUN

 In the absence of conversation, the sound of grass being chewed between the giant’s teeth seemed louder than one might otherwise expect.

-Jessie was first to speak, “So, even though the knowledge in the riddle ultimately speaks to a treasure that’s tied to our existence both now and in the beyond…attaining it, as we already know, is within our grasp, providing we seek guidance from The Great Spirit, and feed the right ‘wolves.’”
+Jessie was first to speak, “So, even though the knowledge in the riddle ultimately speaks to a treasure that’s tied to our existence both now and in the beyond…attaining it, as we already know, is within our grasp, providing we seek the guidance of The Great Spirit, and feed the right ‘wolves.’”

-John, being more scientific minded and closer to the truth than he knew, spoke from the edge of his seat, “Could there be something actually hidden in the wolves?
+John, being more scientific-minded and closer to the truth than he knew, spoke from the edge of his seat, “Could there be something actually hidden in the wolves?
 I mean in the real wolves?
 Something the authors put inside them?”

 Emma only shrugged.